Grant Programme for Festivals

 The Creative Industries Fund NL has Subsidy Regulations (PDF) that formally apply to the application, evaluation, awarding and final approval of a grant.
 Supplementary grant programmes have been drawn up with specific objectives and conditions.
 Read the Subsidy Regulations (PDF) as well as the Grant Programme for Festivals (PDF) attentively before submitting an application.

-Since the introduction of the Festivals Grant Programme in January 2017, festivals may no longer apply to the grant programmes for Architecture, Digital Culture and Design.
-As an exception, makers who have been invited by a festival to develop a new work may apply to one of the above-mentioned grant programmes.
+Makers who have been invited by a festival to develop new work can apply for this at the Architecture, Digital Culture or Design Grant Programmes.
 To do this, they should submit a project application under their own name.
 This must be accompanied by a declaration of intent from the festival in question.

 The application should be submitted using the online application environment.
 You have to sign up and create an account to do so.
 Please note: do so in a timely manner, it can take up to 1 working day for the Fund to validate the account and this is only done during the working week.